datanav/docs/pricing.rst

    * - Premium 0,5h x 24/7 [#]_
      - 125.00

-.. [#] Geo-replicated backup is included in cloud environments.
+.. [#] Surpassing the data limit will incurr another instance of the license.
+Example 1.5TB in a Multi Compute subscription will incur a $8 400 subscription cost.
 .. [#] 1-year fixed price option available.
 50% data price reduction for the fixed data amount, with 100% price increase for data exceeding the fixed data amount.
 Number of computes is determined by the maximum of fixed data amount and actual data amount.
 .. [#] SLA is billed for minimum 50GB data and a maximum of 300GB.
 .. [#] Contact support for Premium SLA.